What is PhyML?

 To run PhyML in MPI mode, you should setup the required PATH by command:

-then execute (or add this line to PBS job command file):
+then execute (or add this line to SLURM job command file):

 mpirun -np [NPROCS] phyml sequences_file data_type format data_sets bootstrap_sets model [kappa] invar nb_categ alpha tree opt_topology opt_lengths